How To Get Insanely Good At Chin-ups And Pull-ups

 - You aren’t using full range of motion.
 If you don’t go all the way down on chin-ups and pull-ups, you won’t be able to powerfully activate the back muscles.

-Your Weaknesses Are Killing Your Performance
+Weaknesses in Your Chin-up Performance

 You are as strong as the weakest muscle that takes part in the exercise: